This guide walks you through deploying a single-node version of VictoriaMetrics on Kubernetes using Helm.

 Outside cluster:

-You need to port-forward service (see instructions above) and call
+You need to port-forward the service (see instructions above) and call

 http://<service-host-port>/targets